How To Build A High-Performing Team

 Use Emotional Intelligence to Strengthen Relationships

 Effective teams are built on trust, which deepens when leaders understand and regulate their own emotions while responding thoughtfully to others.
-Emotional intelligence enables you to accurately assess situations, maintain composure under pressure, and support team members effectively.
+Emotional Intelligence Training enables you to accurately assess situations, maintain composure under pressure, and support team members effectively.

 Practical tip: Be aware of your emotional triggers during difficult conversations and take a six-second pause before responding to choose a calm and constructive reply.